 It is also referred to as Maryland Bridge.
-This is a tooth supported option that needs some preparation of your other natural teeth.
-Unlike removable denture, this type of bridge functions well.
+This is a tooth-supported option that needs some preparation for your other natural teeth.
+Unlike a removable denture, this type of bridge functions well.
 However, it is not strong like the fixed bridgework.
-Additionally, it doesn’t last longer like dental implants.
+Additionally, it doesn’t last long like dental implants.

 Implant supported bridge